LightDE: A Lightweight Method for Eliminating Dangling Pointers: Design

 The second phase of pointer analysis uses the object type information obtained in the first phase to filter out spurious pointers pointing to object fields.
 The inference rules in the second phase are similar to those in the first phase, with only the [CAST] and [FIELD] rules being different.
 Since the type information of objects has already been obtained in the first phase, the [CAST] rule is not needed in the second phase.
 Type conversion instructions are treated as copy instructions.
 The [FIELD] rule in the second phase checks whether each type in the object's type set contains the field offset being accessed by the current statement.
 If the field offset cannot be found, the points-to relationship is filtered out.
 If the field offset exists, a sub-object is created for that offset, and the pointer points to the created sub-object.
 The [FIELD] rule is shown in Figure \ref{fig:andersenUseType}.

-The specific pointer analysis process involves the following steps: During stage 1 of pointer analysis, we repeatedly apply the pointer analysis rules in Figure xxx until the pointer pointing set no longer changes, marking the end of stage 1 pointer analysis.
-Then, stage 2 of pointer analysis begins, which is similar to stage 1 but uses the object type information obtained from the first stage.
-The pointer analysis concludes when the set of pointer pointing set no longer changes.
+The specific pointer analysis process involves the following steps: During stage 1 of pointer analysis, we repeatedly apply the pointer analysis rules in Figure \ref{fig:AnderWithType} until the pointer pointing set no longer changes, marking the end of stage 1.
+Then, stage 2 of pointer analysis begins.
+This stage is similar to stage 1 but uses the object type information obtained from the first stage to make the pointer analysis more accurate.
+The pointer analysis concludes when the pointer pointing set no longer changes.

 We conducted a soundness analysis of our method.
 When analyzing instructions that access object fields, our method uses the type information of the objects to check whether the object has a field at the corresponding offset, making the pointer analysis results more accurate.
 However, there may be cases where the entire object is accessed as raw memory without using structural information.
 For objects that do not contain structural information, we do not use structural information to filter their points-to relationships.
 Our method is capable of accurately analyzing both structured and unstructured objects, thereby ensuring its soundness.